 Coastal Communities

-There are many Coastal Communities located in the south, central and northern coastal sections of the Pacific Northwest, some of these are small villages while others are cities with all the amenities that can be found within large centers.
+There are many Coastal Communities located in the south, central and northern coastal sections of the Coast of BC.
+Some of these are small villages, while others are cities with all the amenities that can be found within large centers.
 They are all located in one of the most beautiful rainforests in the world.

-Prince Rupert, Powell River, and Squamish are a few of the larger centers, these are cities that come with all the big city lifestyles, and then you will find the villages like Bella Coola, Bella Bella, Shearwater, Terrace and so many more.
+Prince Rupert, Powell River, and Squamish are a few of the larger Coastal Communities.
+These are cities that come with all the big city lifestyles, and then you will find the villages like Bella Coola, Bella Bella, Shearwater, Terrace, and so many more.
 Some of these smaller villages only have a few folks left, but they all come with such exciting histories.

 Alert Bay

-Alert Bay is on the sheltered south side of Cormorant Island, just offshore from Port McNeil along the shores of Vancouver Island’s Inside Passage.
+Alert Bay, one of BC’s Coastal Communities, is on the sheltered south side of Cormorant Island, just offshore from Port McNeil along the shores of Vancouver Island’s Inside Passage.
 This area is known for its bird watching, whale watching, and hiking opportunities.
 There are about 1300 people here on this tiny Island.
 The Bay is a quaint little place filled with locally-owned shops and restaurants where you can buy local art or dine on some pretty awesome food.
 Read More….

 Bella Bella